-Copyright notices: This deliverable was co-ordinated by Ana Mendonça (EPFL) on behalf of the E-CAM consortium with contributions from Alan Ó Cais (Juelich Supercomputing Centre), Donal Mackernan (NUID UCD).
+Copyright notices: This deliverable was co-ordinated by Ana Mendonça1 (EPFL) on behalf of the E-CAM consortium with contributions from Alan Ó Cais (Juelich Supercomputing Centre).
 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0.

-&lt;sup>1ana.mendonca@epfl.ch
+1ana.mendonca@epfl.ch